Back to docs

 Recovery

-If you forget your password:
+If you forget your password and have no recovery key:

 • Your encrypted notes cannot be recovered